beingbing/pathshala-problems/36CaseStudy2/02Lecture02.md

 - restricting each file size to be 1MB, it makes 3MB data / req
 - storing every submission for just a few days (assume for 5 days)

+### R/W ratio
-> [!R/W ratio] : It will be a write heavy system.
+- It will be a write heavy system.
-> Each uniquely submitted code only shared to at max 2 users, so read is very low, so, r:w::1:1
+- Each uniquely submitted code only shared to at max 2 users, so read is very low, so, R:W::1:1